 Currently, he investigates how can the auditory attention/perception to speech in noise be monitored by single-trial EEG signal processing.

-He received the B.Sc. and M.Sc. degrees in Bioelectrical Engineering from Sahand University of Technology and Tehran University of Medical Sciences, Iran in 2010 and 2013, respectively.
+He received B.Sc. and M.Sc. degrees in Bioelectrical Engineering from Sahand University of Technology and Tehran University of Medical Sciences, Iran in 2010 and 2013, respectively.

 He has been a senior researcher since 2013 for 4 years at Tehran University.
 During this time, he focused on EEG source localization for motor intention decoding.
-He also has developed and published some novel algorithms on blind source separation based on the sparse component analysis (see here).
+He also has developed and published some novel algorithms for blind source separation based on the sparse component analysis (see here).

 He has the experience of working on "image processing and pattern recognition" for the face and fingerprint recognition as an R&D engineer (2011-2016) in R&D departments of several reputable companies in Tehran, Iran.